steveloughran/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/s3a_committer.md

 ### Requirements of an S3A Committer

-1. Support S3 as a reliable direct destination of work through the S3A filesystem client.
+1. Support an eventually consistent S3 object store as a reliable direct destination of work through the S3A filesystem client.
 1. Efficient: implies no rename, and a minimal amount of delay in the job driver's task and job commit phases,
 1. Support task failure and speculation.